ylyra/better-auth-localization/README.md

 - Social authentication errors
 - Account management errors

 For a complete and specific list, refer to the Better Auth documentation.

 ## Contributing

-We welcome contributions!
+We welcome and appreciate contributions!
+Help us expand language support by adding new translations.

 To add a new language:

 1. Create a new translation file in `src/utils/translations/`
 2. Add all error code translations